-Our Team here at Identigraphix are always here to serve you and we are more than happy to answer any question you may have.
-We understand that some of our clients may not be familiar with the process and languages that are used.
-The more understanding you have and communication we have, the more Our clients are reassured that there product will be complete of the highest quality.
+We understand that some of our you may not be familiar with the process and languages that are used.
+The more understanding you have and communication we have, the more confident and reassured that your products will be error free and of the highest quality.

 - At what resolution should I save my photos and graphics?